hamhpc/ARSandbox/README.md

 To make this process as simple as possible, to build the Linux host all you need to do is download the CentOS 7 minimal ISO installer.

-You can download it from one of these [http://isoredirect.centos.org/centos/7/isos/x86_64/](mirrors.)
+You can download it from one of these [mirrors](http://isoredirect.centos.org/centos/7/isos/x86_64/)

 ### Create CDROM

 Burn the ISO to a CD so you can boot from it.
-This is a useful document for [https://www.centos.org/docs/5/html/CD_burning_howto.html](burning ISO's).
+This is a useful document for [burning ISO's](https://www.centos.org/docs/5/html/CD_burning_howto.html).

 On a PC, you can right click the ISO file and choose "Burn image to disk" (need to double check verbiage SLY).